-If you have worked on the family Farm all of your life, what happens if you were promised the farm but your parents change their mind or leave it to someone else in their will?
+If you have worked on the family farm all your life in expectation of inheriting it as promised by your parents, what happens if they change their mind or leave it to someone else in their will?

-For many families, the farm is not just where you work, it is your home, your heritage, your future; being a farmer is your life.
-If you have spent years (or decades) working on the family farm based on a promise that one day you will own it, what can you do if the promise is broken or the farm is given to someone else in a will?
+As in many families, the farm is not just where they work, it is their home, their heritage, their future; being a farmer is their life.
+If you have spent years (or decades) working on the family farm based on a promise that one day you will own it, what can you do if that promise is broken?

 You may have a legal claim known as 'proprietary estoppel', and it could help secure what has been promised to you.

-What is the most common scenario which leads to a proprietary estoppel claim?
+What is the most common scenario leading to a proprietary estoppel claim?

-It is often the case that you will have worked on the family farm from a young age, helping during school holidays and leaving school early to work on the farm; or specifically going to agricultural college with the intention of educating you ready to come back and work on the farm.
-It is common for farmers with proprietary estoppel claims to have given up other jobs with better pay and benefits, to have worked long hours on the farm, took little or no pay, and made personal sacrifices such as living on the farm, on the basis your parents but more often than not a father, said, “One day, this will all be yours.”
+You may have worked on the family farm from a young age, helping during school holidays and leaving school early to work on it; or specifically going to agricultural college with the intention of returning to the farm.
+It is common for farmers with proprietary estoppel claims to have given up other jobs with better pay and benefits, to have worked long hours on the farm, taken little or no pay, and made personal sacrifices such as relocating to live on or near the farm, on the promise that “One day, this will all be yours.”

-This is where proprietary estoppel may come in to help secure the farm which you had been promised.
+This is where proprietary estoppel may help to secure the farm which you had been promised.

 Recent legal decisions: what are the Court’s latest judgments?

-The Courts are continuing to intervene where people have had the promises made to them, broken, and can prove the other elements of a proprietary estoppel claim.
+The Courts are continuing to intervene where promises made to people have been broken, and where they can prove the other elements of a proprietary estoppel claim.
 Three recent cases that show how proprietary estoppel works in real life are:

 A son worked for decades on the family farm, based on repeated promises he would inherit it.
 When the will excluded him, he took legal action.
 The Court found that a clear assurance had been made, and he had relied on it to his detriment.
 He was awarded a substantial interest in the farm.